 As DABO, Sears led multiple departments responsible for ensuring the Center’s day-to-day operations.
 His responsibilities included resource management, human resources, information management systems, infrastructure, global workshops, the research library, and admissions.
 Throughout the years, Sears made several improvements to the Center that significantly improved its infrastructure and operations.
-In 2012, he secured funding for Maluhia Hall, the Center’s 10,000 sq. ft. conference center that doubled the Center’s capacity for Fellows.
-Looking back, Sears proudly recalls how Maluhia Hall was completed “on time and under budget.”
+In 2010, he secured funding for Maluhia Hall, the Center’s 10,000 sq. ft. conference center that doubled the Center’s capacity for Fellows.
+Looking back, Sears reflects proudly on Maluhia Hall’s innovate design that was completed under budget.

 In October 2008, Sears recognized that administrative assistants were spending significant time trying to coordinate staff travel.
 He created the Travel Division with experts who efficiently coordinate travel for Fellows, staff, and Faculty.

 In 2006, he spearhead the Regional Center Persons Activity Management System (RCPAMS).
 This desktop tool provides users a snapshot of all the Fellows who attend the Center’s courses and workshops.
 Since 2006, RCPAMS has gained widespread use by various agencies across the Department of Defense.

 Most recently, he led the Center through the global pandemic.
 When the pandemic forced the staff to work remotely, he led a team that ensured that the Center’s facility met the most up-to-date health and safety protocols.
 Under his leadership, the Center renovated its air filtration system, instituted temperature screening devices and space limitations, and placed appropriate signage throughout the facility.